kenatiod/MUT/Understanding Machine Understanding.md

 The development of symbol grounding in children provides important insights into how representations can become meaningfully connected to the world through embodied experience.
 From birth, infants engage in rich sensorimotor exploration of their environment, forming cross-modal associations between sights, sounds, touches, and actions (Thelen & Smith, 1996).
 These early interactions lay the foundation for later language learning by establishing a grounded basis for linking words to their referents.

 A pivotal case study in the importance of early grounding is that of Helen Keller.
-Despite losing her sight and hearing at 19 months old, Keller's prior sensory experiences provided a crucial scaffold for Anne Sullivan to later connect language to Keller's nascent conceptual knowledge (Keller, 1903).
+Despite losing her sight and hearing at 19 months old, Keller's prior sensory experiences provided a crucial scaffold for her teacher, Anne Sullivan, to later connect language to Keller's nascent conceptual knowledge (Keller, 1903).
 The famous moment at the water pump, where Sullivan spelled "water" into Keller's hand while running water over her palm, illustrates how even minimal grounding can bootstrap linguistic meaning-making.

 ![ Insert Fig. 2.4.1 -- Helen Keller feels and names W-A-T-E-R](https://github.com/kenatiod/MUT/blob/main/Fig-2-4-1.png)